LW83/Project1-CARE/README.md

 - The photos used on the home and sign up page are from
 - The images used for the gallery page were taken from

-## Other General Project Advice

-Below you will find a couple of extra tips that may be helpful when completing your project.
-Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!

 https://imagecolorpicker.com/en - used to match colour in photo to text etc